-We are pleased to inform you that on , 2022, the board of directors of Fortress Transportation & Infrastructure Investors LLC ("FTAI") declared the distribution of all the shares owned by FTAI of common stock of FTAI Infrastructure Inc. ("FTAI Infrastructure"), a majority-owned subsidiary of FTAI, to FTAI shareholders.
+We are pleased to inform you that on July 11, 2022, the board of directors of Fortress Transportation & Infrastructure Investors LLC ("FTAI") approved the details and timing of a distribution of all the shares owned by FTAI of common stock of FTAI Infrastructure Inc. ("FTAI Infrastructure"), a majority-owned subsidiary of FTAI, to FTAI shareholders.
 FTAI Infrastructure holds or will hold prior to the distribution, directly or indirectly, all of FTAI's investments in infrastructure related assets.